livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 * Owning a single SQLite connection (and its WAL file) for the backend runtime, including opening, migrations, pragmas, and shutdown.
 * Creating and upgrading the global schema plus per-app table sets on demand.
-* Providing typed helper methods for managers and services to insert, update, and query rows without bypassing schema constraints, plus narrowly-scoped deletion hooks limited to maintenance tasks or Graph Manager flows that policy permits.
+* Providing typed helper methods for managers and services to insert, update, and query rows without bypassing schema constraints.
+Graph objects are append-only per the protocol, so Storage Manager does not expose deletion primitives for Parent, Attribute, Edge, or Rating records.
 * Supplying atomic persistence primitives for the monotonic `global_seq` counter plus `domain_seq` and `sync_state`; Graph Manager and State Manager decide when sequences are consumed and what they mean.
 * Acting as the persistence layer for configuration (`settings`), peer metadata, App Manager metadata, and application graphs while recognizing that graph tables remain the source of truth (e.g., identities are authoritative in app_0 and only cached elsewhere).
+* Persisting append-only lifecycle transitions that higher-level managers express as additional graph rows; Storage Manager never interprets these transitions and simply guarantees durable storage.
 * Enforcing transactional consistency, locking rules, and write batching so that higher-level managers remain free of SQLite details.
 * Exposing observability (metrics, pragmas, vacuum stats) to Health and Log Managers.